Building Your Home Apothecary

 COVID-19 Safety & Physical Accessibility

-In some sessions, we will be moving across the Bartram’s Garden grounds.
+In some sessions, we will be moving across Bartram’s Garden.
 Please let us know in your application if you have any physical limitations or anticipate needing any support.

 In light of the ongoing COVID-19 pandemic, we will take the following precautions: